 It’s about holding a child’s learning as an exceptional value to you.
 You shape their future, which God has entrusted to you.

 Time for a New Parent

 I’m now 48 years old and slowly putting the broken pieces (called life) back together.

 I thank you for teaching me to be strong-willed.

 It has given me the strength to fight!

 It’s given me the ability to push past the boundaries of dysfunction and rise above the chaos.
 By God’s grace, I broke the chains of Sin that have plagued our family for years.

 I found a new parent to trust and obey.
 He has never left nor forsaken me.
 He prepares the path set before me and guides the way.
 I, at this moment, relieve you of your parental duties.

 I’m going back to my Creator and heavenly Father.
 God!

-I decided to republish this letter since I said Goodbye to the victim identity and story that was keeping me downtrodden in mind.
+I republish this letter since I said Goodbye to the victim’s identity and story that kept me downtrodden.